aapp1420/BERT-analysis/README.md

 Preprocessing data:

-for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer.
+for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer

 **Four Main Definition**:

   **Anistropy**:

-  The expected cosine similarity between 2 random word embeddings of a layer.
+  The expected cosine similarity between 2 random word embeddings of a layer

   **Self-similarity**:

-  The average cosine similarity of every embedding of a word (character for chinese) in a given layer.
+  The average cosine similarity of every embedding of a word (character for chinese) in a given layer

   **Intra-sentence similarity**:

-  The average cosine similarity between the sentence’s embedding. (mean pooling the words from a sentence data to form sentence embedding and calculate the cosine similarity with each words inside the sentence and the sentence embedding.)
+  The average cosine similarity between the sentence’s embedding. (mean pooling the words from a sentence data to form sentence embedding and calculate the cosine similarity with each words inside the sentence and the sentence embedding)

-  **Maximum Explainable Variance**:
+  **Maximum explainable variance**:

-  In a given layer, take all embeddings of a word, stack them into a matrix and using SVD to compute their singular values.
-The MEV is (the first (biggest) singular value’s square) / (sum of squares of all the singular values)
+  In a given layer, take all embeddings of a word, stack them into a matrix and using SVD to compute their singular values The MEV is (the first (biggest) singular value’s square) / (sum of squares of all the singular values)

+  **Two modifying definitions**:

+  **Anisotropy adjusted self-similarity**

+  A word’s self-similarity - Anisotropy

+  **Anisotropy adjusted intra-sentence similarity**:

+  Intra-sentence similarity - Anisotropy

 Code: